traws0/ngnk-windows/readme.txt

- xR xr - refcount++ and --. if it drops to 0, free the obj (recursively if necessary) xc xl xd xa.. - content of x as a char*,long*,double*,A*.. xci xlj.. - i-th or j-th typed element: xc[i],xl[j].. error-reporting fns consume their args and return null: err("msg",x,y,z) - generic error. x,y,z are optional et(x,y,z) el() en().. - type error, length error, nyi error.. x,y,z are optional etn(a,n) eln(a,n).. - variants that consume n objs from the memory pointed by a
+ xR xr - refcount++ and --. if it drops to 0, free the obj (recursively if necessary) xc xl xd xa.. - content of x as a char*,long*,double*,A*.. xci xlj.. - i-th or j-th typed element: xc[i],xl[j].. errors error-reporting fns return null after consuming their args: err("msg",x,y,z) - generic error. x,y,z are optional et(x,y,z) el() en().. - type error, length error, nyi error.. x,y,z are optional etn(a,n) eln(a,n).. - variants that consume n objs from the memory pointed by a error-pass-through macros:
+  N(expr) - if expr evaluates to null, N() returns from the current function,
+            otherwise N(expr) is the same as expr Nx(expr) - same as N(), but if there's an error it consumes x